-Y2L Family Academy: This school year Delano High School is planning to continue partnering with Youth 2 Leaders (Y2L) Foundation Family Academy.
-Y2L is a non-profit organization dedicated to ensuring that the next generation of Kern County students has the opportunity to go to college by educating parents, students, and schools on financial assistance opportunities such as scholarships and Federal Financial aide.
+Y2L Family Academy: This school year Delano High School is proud to partner with Youth 2 Leaders (Y2L) Foundation Family Academy.
+Y2L is a non-profit organization dedicated to ensuring that the next generation of Kern County students has the opportunity to go to college by educating parents, students, and schools on financial assistance opportunities such as scholarships and Federal

+Financial aide.

 Cash For College: Delano High School also offers a Financial aid assistance night for students and parents to complete their FAFSA application.
 DHS counselors along with college student volunteers help parents navigate the financial aid process.
-This year the event will be held in a virtual platform.

-Parent University: Some of the topics for the 2020-2021 year include:
+Parent University: Some of the topics for the 2019-2020 year include:

-Grade Level Updates presented by DHS Counselors: UC/CSU Requirements...How can my child get accepted to a University?
+Grade Level Updates presented by DHS Counselors UC/CSU Requirements...How can my child get accepted to a University?
 Tech Night.
-Learning Apps

-Aeries Parent Portal by DHS Counselors

-Coffee with the Principal

-Delano Police Department, Parent Awareness

-How to find scholarships online and locally?

-Parent Project .. .Learn about Positive Behavior Strategies

-Parent Paint Night presented by Mrs. , Art TeacherBakersfield College Presentation "What does BC offer?"- Abel Guzman

-CTE Pathways..
-Career and Technical Courses Presented by Paul Chavez

-Parent Recognition Ceremony
+Learning Apps Aeries Parent Portal by DHS Counselors Coffee with the Principal How to find scholarships online and locally?
+Parent Project ...Learn about Positive Behavior Strategies Parent Paint Night presented by Mrs. Campbell, Art Teacher Bakersfield College Presentation "What does BC offer?"- Abel Guzman CTE Pathways..
+Career and Technical Courses Presented by Paul Chavez Zumba Parent Night presented by ASB Parent Recognition Ceremony